Fiddle Leaf Fig Leaves Curling: Some Causes And 8 Solutions

 Offer Additional Water To Your Plant

-Maintain a watchful check on your plant’s soil.
+Maintain a watchful eye on your plant’s soil.
 Once the soil surface is dry, it’s best to water your tree.
+Fiddle-leaf fig trees should be watered when the top inch of soil is dry, which may vary depending on environmental factors such as temperature and humidity.

-When to water your tree?
+When should you water your tree?
 Here are some valuable tips:

 • Poke the index finger in the soil, about 1 to 2 inches deep